ZenWave360/spring-modulith-events-spring-cloud-stream/README.md

 ---

 ## Using Snapshot Versions
-To include snapshot versions, add the following repository to your Maven configuration:
+In order to test snapshot versions of this library, add the following repository to your Maven configuration:

 ```xml
 <repository>